Skip to content

 Aboriginal and Torres Strait Islander people are not overrepresented in the criminal justice system.

-• Number and age-standardised rate (per 100,000) of First Nations Australians aged 18 years or over in legal custody of adult corrective services
+• Age-standardised rate (per 100,000) of First Nations people aged 18 years or over in legal custody of adult corrective services, by sex, ae group and over time.

-• Age-standardised rate (per 100,000) of non-Indigenous Australians aged 18 years or over in legal custody of adult corrective services.
+• Age-standardised rate (per 100,000) of non-Indigenous people aged 18 years or over in legal custody of adult corrective services, over time.

 Data source

-ABS Prisons in Australia, via the Australian Government Productivity Commission website < https://www.pc.gov.au/closing-the-gap-data/dashboard/socioeconomic/outcome-area10 >.
+ABS Prisons in Australia, via the Australian Government Productivity Commission website and ABS Prisoners in Australia (PC 2025; ABS 2024c, 2024d).

-Measure based on publicly available data.
-No further suppression rules applied.
+Measure based on publicly available data with no further suppression rules applied.

 Notes

 • From 2019, in all states and territories, persons remanded or sentenced to adult custody are aged 18 years or over.
-Previous data may include persons under the age of 18 in adult correctional institutions.
+Previous data may include persons under the age of 18 in adult correctional institutions (PC 2025).

 • Comparisons of imprisonment rates should be made with care, especially for states and territories with relatively small Aboriginal and Torres Strait Islander populations.
 Small changes in prisoner numbers can cause variations in rates that do not accurately represent either real trends over time or consistent differences from other jurisdictions.